×

 Your design should support your goal.
 You can review the seven designs described above to help you get started.
 Once you have a design, the next question to consider is whether to go it alone, find a website, and download the template you need to complete or get the help of a professional real estate marketing team at a professional real estate marketing company.

-Of course, I recommend the latter, and that you take a look at what we have to offer.
+Not surprisingly, I recommend the latter, and that you take a look at what we have to offer.

 5. Test, test, test

-You can test the color scheme, the message, the arrangement of information, the CTA, the size—every aspect of your card that can be changed can be tested.
+You can test the color scheme, the message, the arrangement of information, the CTA, and the size—every aspect of your card that can be changed can be tested.
 You can also test your card against different segments of your database to see which performs best with which segment.

 You can perform a simple A/B or split test or a more complicated multivariate test.
 An A/B test evaluates one feature at a time while the second, as the name implies, allows you to test numerous features at once.

-6. Run your campaign, and measure the results
+6. Measure the results

 If you’re not going to run tests and track the results, then you’re at risk of throwing good money after bad because you won’t know what works and what should be modified.

 Testing requires that you have past data to which you can compare current results.
-If you don’t have a comparison set, then now is the time to start collecting what you need.
+If you don’t have a comparison set, then now is the time to start measuring and collecting what you need.
 Consider the value of collecting data that will answer these questions:

 • Did your previous campaign lose money?